garrettrowe/seed/README.md

 # Don't Break the App

-Pushing to Master results in immediate build/deploy.. test your code first.
+Pushing to Master results in immediate build/deploy.. test your code first!